Friday, April 5, 2024

 Wally at the shelter - redlisted for behavior

 Wally was pulled by Reunion Rescue back in September 2023.
 The shelter in Modesto had him red-listed as a pit bull soon to be exterminated due to fearful reaction.
-To their credit, a Stanislaus ACC employee brought Wally - he was known by another name in the shelter - into her office where he came alive and blossomed, so thankful for a little kindness and to be away from the noisiest clangiest part of the facilty where animals were brought to their death nearly every hour.
+To their credit, a Stanislaus ACC employee brought Wally - he was known by another name in the shelter - into her office where he came alive and blossomed, so thankful for a little kindness and to be away from the noisiest clangiest part of the facility where animals were brought to their death nearly every hour.

 I saw his TikTok created by a shelter volunteer with the story and couldn't get this little man out of my head.
 I knew he could flourish by using the Reunion Rescue resources we've trusted for years to save animals like Wally.
 First thing I did was contact Patti to get an animal communication reading.
 These conversations would go on over the next few months.
 Into the fray would pop other spirits from the afterworld who've helped Reunion pets over the years.

 I had a big surprise this time.
 Various dogs would pop up from time to time.
 Pip from Bakersfield is a longtime guide who helps the new kid learn about Reunion and how they will be safe and never ever feel pain or cruelty again.
 Peanut from Alvin, Texas who'd wound up at the horror house Spindletop and ended up living his life with us until last year when he passed gently into the night from old age.
-But, the biggestsurprise was Penny.
+But, the biggest surprise was Penny.
 Penny was my mother's dog who'd lived to be 23 years old.
 Even though he'd passed away

 back in the 50's before I was born, the stories my mother would tell my sister and I about Penny were the bright spots in a dark dismal past.
 Penny told Patti that he'd been with me my whole life, watching over me.
 He told her about a tree I'd climb and sit after school, where he'd "be with me..." his words.
 These communications with Penny have opened up a whole new realm for me and I'm writing another book about Penny and all the rescues and animal communication that have saved me and a lot of animals.
 I have little Wally to thank for that.